b4ck5p4c3/tg-antispam-bot/README.md

 - `WEBHOOK_PORT`: Port on which the webhook server will run
 - `CONFIG_FOLDER_PATH`: Path to the configuration files directory
 - `SWYNCA_API_KEY`: API key for accessing Swynca
+## Contribution

+For guidelines on how to contribute to this project, please see the [CONTRIBUTE.md](CONTRIBUTE.md) file.